 Random Encounter Procedure

-Afterwards the GM rolls for the encounter (or if a previous roll of ‘2’ has recently provided for a hint or sign about a specific kind of encounter uses that one).
+Afterwards rolling the Exploration die the GM rolls for the encounter (or if a previous roll of ‘2’ has recently provided for a hint or sign about a specific kind of encounter uses that one).

 Once the GM has established the nature of the encounter the next issue is where and when exactly it will occur.
 It almost never makes sense for the encounter to suddenly appear to confront the party, rather the wanderers need to come from somewhere: around a corner in the corridor, through the door of the chamber the party is searching, behind the next door the party opens.
 Dungeon design and the range of party light sources will usually make initial positioning clear (random encounters appear just out of view of the party - behind a corner, when a door is opened or at the edge of the light.
 In confusing conditions such as dim lighting or a forest a simple roll of a D6 or D20 (depending on the GM’s impressions of the location) multiplied by 10 or 100 equals the rough distance in feet between the wanderers and party.